Luno Coteaux Varois en Provence Rose | Provence, France

 The vineyard is being converted to High Environmental Value agriculture.
 This includes nutrition limited to organic inputs of animal and plant origin, no irrigation to preserve water on the estate, and strategically sowing herbs in alternate rows to control water and nitrogen competition while maintaining a habitat conducive to insects and animals.

-Luno, the local Provençal word for the moon, is a blend of 50% Cinsault 30% Grenache 20% Syrah.
+Luno, the local Provençal word for the moon, is a blend of 50% Cinsault, 30% Grenache, 20% Syrah.

-The winemaker Chateau Routas is in the “Coteaux Varois en Provence”, a key appellation of the Provence wine region.
+The winery Chateau Routas is in the “Coteaux Varois en Provence”, a key appellation of the Provence wine region.
 It was introduced in March 1993 to complement the fashionable “Cotes de Provence” created 16 years earlier.

 The 43-hectare vineyard at an altitude of 250 to 270m has dramatically diverse soils; some plots are brick red, while others are of crumbly grey limestone.
 The elevation is among Provence’s highest, providing cool nights that slow the ripening of the grapes, contributing complexity, and dictating harvests that are up to a month later than those nearer the coast.